d-collins2/Task-Haven-Frontend/README.md

 ## Task Haven - Front End

-This React web app was deisgned to be the responsive front-end for my final project at Flatiron School.
+This React web app was designed to be the responsive front-end for my final project at Flatiron School.
 It is designed to be my take on the popular web based list making application, Trello, which gives you a visual representation of a project you are working on.

 Live Demo - [Here](https://www.youtube.com/watch?v=k06zraOeP7A)